jojuno/snapfire_race/README.md

 - fight each other
 - fight creeps

-thank you to modDota, terkeroo, and barebones.
+Thank you to modDota, terkeroo, barebones, PohkaDev, Baumi, and the reddit Dota2 community.